Tool | September 2014

 Exemptions for Other Retirement Income

-Tax breaks for seniors: Massachusetts allows certain residents who are 65 or older to claim a refundable tax credit on their state income taxes to offset real estate taxes paid during the year on their principal home.
-The taxpayer's total income cannot exceed $53,000 for a single filer, $67,000 for a head of household or $80,000 for taxpayers filing jointly.
-The value of the homeowner's personal residence cannot exceed $705,000.
+Tax breaks for seniors: Massachusetts homeowners and renters who are 65 or older may qualify to claim a refundable tax credit on their state income taxes to offset real estate taxes paid during the year on their principal home.
+The taxpayer's total income cannot exceed $55,000 for a single filer, $69,000 for a head of household or $82,000 for taxpayers filing jointly.
+For homeowners, the value of the residence cannot exceed $700,000.
+For 2013, the maximum credit was $1,030.

 Massachusetts has no inheritance tax.
 Estates valued at more than $1 million may be subject to an estate tax.
 Tax rates range from 0.8% for estates valued at $1 million to 16% for estates exceeding $10,040,000.
 There is an unlimited marital deduction for property left to a surviving spouse and an unlimited charitable deduction for property left to a qualified charity.